CATEGORIES OF MEMBERSHIP

 8. RESIGNING AND RE-JOINING

-i) A Member may at any time, by giving notice in writing to the General Manager, resign from the Club, but shall continue to be liable for any subscription due and unpaid for the membership year at the date of resignation.
+i) A Member may at any time, by giving notice in writing to the General Manager/Club Secretary, resign from the Club, but shall continue to be liable for any subscription due and unpaid for his or her membership year at the date of resignation.

 ii) Resignation during the membership year does not entitle the Member to a subscription refund although the Board may exercise discretion in particular circumstances.
 If resignation is not received by the 31st March the subscription for the following year becomes due.

 iii) In the event of a Member resigning from the Club, any outstanding entrance fee remaining unpaid shall immediately become payable, although the Board shall have the power to waive the whole or part of such balance in special circumstances.

 iv) A person seeking to rejoin the Club may be re-elected at the discretion of the Board on such terms as the Board may decide.
 Unless twelve months had elapsed from resigning and rejoining that person would not be able to re-apply to join a lower category of membership.

 v) In the event a Member resigns any credit left on the Member’s swipe card will be forfeit unless the Member has paid the whole of the current year’s subscription at the time of resignation.